 Joint pain and swelling usually occurs in the hands or feet, but can affect wrists, elbows, shoulders, the neck, knees, hips and ankles.
 Some patients develop nodules at the back of elbows or along the forearm.

 The diagnosis from assessment of medical history, physical examination, x-rays and laboratory tests.
 Distinction needs to made from more than 200 different types of arthritis and related conditions.

 Common laboratory tests include rheumatoid factor, C-reactive protein and the erythrocyte sedimentation rate; x-rays are used to assess damage to cartilage and bone.

-Aspirin-like drugs called nonsteroidal anti-inflammatory drugs (NSAIDS) and corticosteroids (prednisone) help reduce joint pain, stiffness and swelling.
+Aspirin-like drugs called nonsteroidal anti-inflammatory drugs (NSAIDS) and corticosteroids (prednisone) help cut joint pain, stiffness and swelling.
 Drugs referred to as disease-modifying anti-rheumatic drugs (DMARDs) include methotrexate, hydroxychloroquine, sulfasalazine, leflunomide, gold salts and a new class of drugs called biologics.

-Treatment most often involves some combination of exercise, rest, joint protection, use of heat or cold to reduce pain, and physical and occupational therapy.
+Treatment most often involves some combination of exercise, rest, joint protection, use heat or cold to reduce pain, and physical and occupational therapy.
 Surgery is available to relieve pain and improve function of damaged joints.

 The Pathophysiology of Rheumatoid Arthritis